2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 [**Adopt-a-ticket**](../../registration/adopt-a-ticket/) during your own [**registration**](../../registration/) to the event.
-The proceeds from **adopt-a-ticket** will be used to cover costs for workshop presenters and TGP applicants gratis entrance.
+The proceeds from **adopt-a-ticket** will be used to cover costs for workshop presenters and TGP applicants' gratis entrance.
 With at least one _ticket adoption_ you will be included as an honourable mention in our conference channels.
-If you buy more, you are instead eligible to one of the different sponsorship levels at equal value which you can find in the FOSS4GE 2024 [**Call for Sponsors**](../../call-for-sponsors/).
+If you buy more, you are instead eligible for one of the different sponsorship levels at equal value which you can find in the FOSS4GE 2024 [**Call for Sponsors**](../../call-for-sponsors/).